Richard Thornton | Mar 17, 2017 | 1

-Citizens of Macon are currently attempting to persuade Ocmulgee National Monument into a full-fledged national park.
+Citizens of Macon are currently attempting to persuade Congress to convert Ocmulgee National Monument into a full-fledged national park.
 This was the promise made by the federal government in 1934, when it was given the original tract of land by the City of Macon.

 The Ocmulgee Bottoms Archaeological Zone includes at least 48 indigenous town and village sites along a 34 mile long corridor.
 At least 26 of these sites were contemporary with the acropolis at the monument and were obviously satellite communities.
 Many of these satellite villages contained one or two small mounds.
 However, a large town on the east side of the Ocmulgee River in Twiggs County contains 28 mounds.
 It is owned by a paper company and not open to the public.

 Members of organized Creek tribes and Creek descendants all consider Ocmulgee to be a sacred place.
 When I was six, my mother took me there.
 At the time, the burial of an important leader was on display in situ.
-My mother took me there first and said, “Richard, this could be one of your ancestors.”
+My mother took me to the burial first and said, “Richard, this could be one of your ancestors.”

 In June of 2014, Rep. Austin Scott, a Republican from Tifton, GA and Rep. Sanford Bishop, a Columbus, GA Democrat, filed a joint bill Thursday to create Georgia’s first national park.
 The bill calls for the expansion of the national monument to a 2,000+ acre reserve, known as the Ocmulgee Mounds National Historical Park.